Atmospheric and Hydrospheric Sciences (A)

 Main Convener Name Dhruv Sehgal

-Affiliation Project Researcher, University of Tokyo
+Affiliation Institute of Industrial Science, University of Tokyo

 Co-Convener 1 Name Janaka Bamunawala